RaikoM/veriff_test/README.md

 #### Alternative solution if external libraries were not allowed
 - Fetching data - Instead of using `react-query` it could be done via window.fetch which is built in to browsers and managing loading/error state manually inside a try catch block.
-- Managing state - Form could be wrapped in context and field changes would update form state accordingly (focus, blue, change etc...)
+- Managing state - Form could be wrapped in context and field changes would update form state accordingly (focus, blur, change etc...)

 ## Notes
 - Currently, all components are together inside components folder.
 In a bigger application it would make sense to separate presentational and container components
 - Not sure if all checked values after no should also be removed on submit.
 - Not checking case of check value (yes/no) because CheckResult type accepts only lowercase value
+- In real applications api calls would be mocked by `msw` or mock api

-## Used tools
+`# Used tools

 #### `react-query`
 Used for fetching checks from `fetchChecks` and submitting checks to `submitCheckResults`. <br>